github/teach.github.com/README.md

 GitHub Official Git Learning Materials
 =======================================
 This is the official set of [GitHub Training](http://github.com/training/) courseware, including outlines, topic-specific guides, examples, and slides provided under the [_CC BY-NC 3.0_ license](http://creativecommons.org/licenses/by-nc/3.0/) to aid schools, universities, user groups, hackathons, corporate lunch-and-learns and other educational outlets in teaching Git and GitHub.
+In short, you should take these materials and [make the development world a better place](http://en.wikipedia.org/wiki/A_rising_tide_lifts_all_boats) by leveraging them to teach a class or give a conference talk.

+> A rising tide lifts all boats
+> – John F. Kennedy

+GitHub believes, as a company, that educational materials should be free and improved by the wisdom of the community whenever possible.
+Inspiration for this comes from more places than we can list, but, to name just a few: [Khan Academy](http://www.khanacademy.org), [Git Immersion](http://gitimmersion.com), [Ruby Koans](http://rubykoans.com), [Coursera](https://www.coursera.org), and [MIT Open Courseware](http://ocw.mit.edu/index.htm).

 Original Authors
 ---------------------------------------